 My jobsite has over 250 workers, all of whom share a break room that is barely large enough for us to sit in and eat at the same time.
 It is impossible to socially distance while at work, and many of us catch public transport, furthering our exposure to infection.
 These construction sites are perfect for spreading the viral outbreak.

 Many construction workers, especially in the commercial side, are in their 50s and 60s and would be vulnerable to the virus.
-Their lungs are already compromised by years of exposure to silicon dust, asbestos and other pollutants.
+Their lungs are already compromised by years of exposure to silica dust, asbestos and other pollutants.
 The fact that we are all exposing ourselves to the virus while at work negates any attempt at social isolation on the part of our families.
 Our continuing work puts everyone at risk.

 If the pandemic is a severe as many experts predict, most major construction projects will be shut down in the coming weeks.
 But it should be happening now.
 It remains to be seen exactly how many more construction workers and their families will get sick and potentially die so that the bosses can make a few more million bucks before the economy goes into complete meltdown.
 As a workmate told me last week, “They don’t give a fuck about us – this is all about money for them.
 Why else would we still be working?”